isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

 ```

 #💡 Note:
--The custom virulence gene database was curated from literature and manually formatted according to ABRicate requirements.
+- The custom virulence gene database was curated from literature and manually formatted according to ABRicate requirements.
--All genomes were processed in batch using SLURM scripts.
+- All genomes were processed in batch using SLURM scripts.
--Output included percentage coverage and nucleotide identity for each detected gene.
+- Output included percentage coverage and nucleotide identity for each detected gene.